NornaDragon/The-Monster-Dungeon/proposal.md

 - enemy AI

-    - random movement when no player in line of sight
+    - random movement when no player is in the line of sight

-    - when player is spoted goes towards them
+    - when a player is spotted go toward them

 - battle system